s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 - Wrote "Mom <3" on the glass and got away by being a quick, sneaky bastard and a [sociopath](#%22shes-a-psycho%22---the-crow-calls-the-raven-black).
 - Let "REPENT" appear on a mirror by applying razor foam to glass, because it prevents the covered area from sweating.
-- Made a ton of of snow angels after inconspicuously introducing the victim to the meaning of the angels.
+- Made a ton of of snow angels after inconspicuously associating the angels with their deceased mother.
-- Hung themself to give her the rest.
-I've no idea how they made this at the moment.
+- "Hung" Aidan to give her the rest.
+I've no idea how they made this trick at the moment.

 All this while denying her medication.
 That cleverly makes her an untrustable narrator and leaves us to wonder what's real.